kimnetics/MKVToMP4Converter/README.md

 #### VideoProc Converter

 The application uses [VideoProc Converter](https://www.videoproc.com/video-converting-software/) from Digiarty Software to do the actual video conversion.
 As a side note, I tried several different converters both free and paid, and I found VideoProc Converter to be superior to the others.
-The application uses Mouse and Keyboard input to control the application.
+The application uses Mouse and Keyboard input to control VideoProc Converter.
 This makes the application sensitive to any UI changes in VideoProc Converter.
 The application is currently designed for VideoProc Converter 4.8.

 #### Microsoft Access